greenelab/deep-review/sections/04_study.md

 however, other methods based on interpolated Markov models [Salzberg] have performed better.
-Due to the complexity of the problem, neural networks have been applied more to gene annotation (e.g. Orphelia [Hoff]), which usually have plenty of training examples.
+Due to the complexity of the problem, neural networks have been applied more to gene annotation (e.g. Orphelia [Hoff]), which usually has plenty of training examples.
 Representations (similar to Word2Vec [ref] in natural language processing) for protein family classification has been introduced and classified with a skip-gram neural network [Asgari].
 Recurrent neural networks show good performance for homology and protein